aidenjanzen/nginx-2420/README.md

 7. Restart your service\
     `sudo systemctl restart nginx.service`\
-    or use sudo systemctl start nginx.service` if you haven't started it yet.
+    Or use `sudo systemctl start nginx.service` if you haven't started it yet.

-8. Go to your webpage
+8. Go to your webpage.
-    `ip a`
+    Use `ip a` to get your droplet ip.\
-    and use port `:80`

-systemd components, systemctl commands.
+    Enter your ip into a browser search bar with port `:80`.